 Weeden and Gladys May Evans (d.1979) were married 2 Aug.
 1922.
 They had 4 daughters (Sara Richardson, Katherine, Evelyn Jackson, and Phyllis Oliver) and 4 sons (Paul, Lawrence, Kenneth, and John P.).
 Some family members belonged to the 38-person Weeden Family Singers, gospel recording artists, led by Rev. Weeden.

-Rev. John T. Weeden Papers, WRHS.
+View finding aid for the Rev. John T. Weeden Papers, WRHS.